elavoie/js-module-signature-syntax/README.md

 Syntax for describing the signature of modules.

-Useful for concisely and precisely declaring what arguments are expected and value returned.
-Also useful for expressing properties about their behavior for reasoning about correctness.
+Useful for concisely and precisely declaring what arguments are expected and what kind of value is returned.
+Also useful for concisely expressing properties about their behavior for reasoning about correctness.
+It was designed to reason about the correctness of pull-stream modules.

 Syntax
 ======